The Bankrate promise

 On the same note, the Plum card’s annual fee of $250 may prove to be too high for lower-spending businesses — especially considering its lack of a welcome bonus and traditional ongoing rewards.
 For perspective, you’ll have to spend $16,675 annually (or close to $1,400 a month) to offset the $250 fee through earned discounts.

 Overall, the Capital One Spark Cash Plus’s annual fee is more manageable than that of the Plum.
 It’s less expensive, meaning you’ll have to spend less each month to offset its cost.
-Plus, you’ll also have the opportunity to earn a welcome bonus and pay the annual fee that way, instead.
+Plus, if you spend $150,000 a year on your card, you’ll receive a $150 statement credit, which would completely offset the fee.

 Although both the Capital One Spark Cash Plus and Amex Plum Card have significant annual fees, cardholders will be pleased to know that neither card charges foreign transaction fees.
 This is a great benefit for businesses frequently traveling or making payments abroad, and, in the long run, this can save your business a good sum of cash.